-In the canon of modern football outside of Austria, Matthias Sindelar, voted Austria’s greatest ever football player in 2004, does not get the recognition he deserves.
+Vienna, Austria – In the canon of modern football outside of Austria, Matthias Sindelar, voted the country’s greatest ever football player in 2004, does not get the recognition he deserves.

 In his life, he was the subject of songs, books, films and advertising campaigns and his death spawned countless myths and conspiracy theories.

 Sindelar’s early life was neither fascinating nor enigmatic.
 He was born Matěj Šindelář in the modern-day Czech region of Olomouc in 1903 to a modest Catholic family.
 Two years later, Matthias, his three siblings and parents arrived in the industrial and rapidly expanding building site that was Vienna in the 1900’s.